 Most of the time, when you apply for a job, your résumé will need to be accompanied by a covering letter.
 This should look formal and business-like: this isn't the place to showcase your creativity and imagination.
 The text should complement the CV and it's best to keep it short and to the point (three paragraphs is a good rule of thumb).

 Make it obvious you haven't just copied and pasted the same letter you've used to apply for a hundred other jobs.
 Write it in a way that's personal to the particular job and company you're applying for.

-If you're applying for multiple jobs, you should create multiple CVs, each targeting a specific role and the kind of experience and skills the prospective employers are looking for.
-To take an obvious example, if the job specifically mentions InDesign as a requirement then you should make this first on your list of skills, and possibly expand the description of how and where you've used it.
+One way to allow yourself more flexibility in how you design your CV is to make multiple versions if you're applying for jobs in different sectors or creative niches.
+That way you can target each résumé for a specific role, both in terms of the design and the experience and skills you highlight.
+Take character artist Pierre Roger's clever CV above, which could have high appeal to a certain employer.
+As a more simple example, if the job specifically mentions InDesign as a requirement then you should make this first on your list of skills, and possibly expand the description of how and where you've used it.

+Finally, the last word comes down to spelling.
 If you're applying for a job as a designer, does it matter how well you write?
 The simple answer is yes.
-Spelling and grammar mistakes will make you appear uneducated, ignorant and/or lazy - none of these represent the image you're trying to convey.
-So, always double check your grammar and spelling, and get others to check it too (it's easy to miss one's own mistakes).
+Spelling and grammar mistakes will make you appear uneducated, ignorant and/or lazy – and none of these represent the image you're trying to convey.
+Besides that, one of the banes of any creative business is having work sent back by a client because of an avoidable typo.